daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 - **Before Save**:
     - Performing final document-wide validations;
     - Integrating with external APIs;

+ Keep in mind that all Omnia entities are independent, and therefore an entity behaviour should not depend on another entity.
+ As an example, a Commitment behaviour code should not be dependent of a specific Document, because a Commitment can be available on more than one Document.
+On these scenarios, the behaviour should be defined on the Document.

 ## 4. Referencing external libraries in Behaviours